Choosing between Medigap Plan F and G

 |Part B co-insurance or co-payment||√||√|

 |Part A deductible||√||√|

 |Part B excess charges||√||√|

 If you want a high-coverage Medigap plan, you should get a quote for both Plan F and Plan G since one plan may be less expensive.

-For example, let’s say you get a quote for both plans and the Plan F premium is $30 more per month than the Plan G premium.
-If you pay $30 more a month to have Medigap Plan F instead of Plan G, you’d be paying an extra $360 a year for an extra $185 in coverage (Part B deductible benefit in 2019).
+For example, let's say you get a quote for both plans and the Plan F premium is $30 more per month than the Plan G premium.
+If you pay $30 more a month to have Medigap Plan F instead of Plan G, you'd be paying an extra $360 a year for an extra $233 in coverage (Part B deductible in 2022).

 Keep in mind that the price gap between Plan F and Plan G will vary.
 The prices you are quoted will differ depending on the insurance company and your personal details.

 On a national scale, Medigap Plan G is less expensive than Plan F, but premiums can vary widely depending on the insurance company and the state in which you live.

 Despite the fact that Medigap Plan G can potentially save Medicare beneficiaries hundreds of dollars per year, more people choose Plan F compared to Plan G.